martensievers/martensievers/README.md

 # Hi, I'm Marten 👋👨🏼‍💻

-I'm a software developer passionate about anything related to building new applications that aim at making peoples everyday better!
-I'm currently working at Tjek where we created a new format to automate the created of new truly digital experiences for retailers in the digital era.
+I'm a software engineer passionate about anything related to building new applications that aim at making peoples everyday better!
+I'm currently working at [Tjek](https://tjek.com) where we created a new format to automate the created of new truly digital experiences for retailers in the digital era.

 ### About me

-- 🔭 I’m currently working on Incito, a SaaS for data-driven visualization.
+- 🔭 I’m currently working on [Incito](https://incito.io), a SaaS for data-driven visualization.
 - 🌱 I’m currently learning more about databases like MongoDB and Postgres.
 - 🤔 I’m looking for help with tech-team leadership questions.
 - 💬 Ask me about anything, I like to share my experience and talk to others.